Venice Biennale: Art

-The Venice Biennale has awarded prizes to the artists participating at the Exhibition since the first edition back in 1895.
-Grand Prizes were established in 1938 and ran until 1968 when they were abolished due to the protest movement.
-Prizes were taken up again in 1986.
-The selections are made by the Board of la Biennale di Venezia, following the proposal of the curator of the International Exhibition.
+The Venice Biennale has awarded prizes to artists participating in the Exhibition since its inaugural edition in 1895.
+Grand Prizes were established in 1938 and continued until 1968, when they were abolished in the wake of the protest movement.
+The practice of awarding prizes resumed in 1986.
+Selections are made by the Board of la Biennale di Venezia, upon the recommendation of the International Exhibition's curator.

 Also upon the recommendation of the curator, the Biennale names the five members of its international jury, which is charged with awarding prizes to the national pavilions.
 The international jury awards the Golden Lion for best national participation, the Golden Lion for best participant in the international exhibition, and the Silver Lion for a "promising young participant" in the show.
 It may also designate one special mention to national participants, and a maximum of two special mentions to artists in the international exhibition.